luser-dr00g/inca/README.md

 into the form of function calls to the function u which takes two numbers and produces a row of the matrix.

 Functions can also call themselves recursively.
-Factorial function:
+Fibonacci function:

      f<:;(y>1){(<:1);<:('fy-1)+'fy-2